BobSomething/ShallowCyan/README.md

 REMEMBER TO git push EVERYTHING AFTER YOU ARE DONE WITH THE SESSION!!

+To use CMake:
+First time:
+1-mkdir build
+2-cd build
+3-cmake ../
+Then afterwards:
+1-cd build
+2-make

 Notes about how the project will be.

 Remember to name all functions/variables in a way for other to understand